 The route is flat and undemanding.
 Start and finish of the lap are on the Via dei Fori Imperiali, halfway the Colosseum and Piazza Venezia.
 The first half goes through the old city, via Circus Maximus to the Colosseum, while the second half is a straight line to the finish.

 In 2016 the Giro concluded with a criterium in Turin – Nikias Arndt sprinted to the win.
 In 2015’s last stage Iljo Keisse and Luke Durbridge took the peloton by surprise and managed to outperform the chasing pack.
 The Belgian rider won the two-up sprint.

-The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the intermediate sprints (at kilometre 46.0 and at kilometre 69.0) come with 3, 2 and 1 seconds each.
+The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the last of two intermediate sprints (at kilometre 46.0 and at kilometre 69.0) comes with 3, 2 and 1 seconds.

 Giro d’Italia 2018 stage 21: Route maps, height profiles, and more

 Click on the images to zoom.